DNMC2513/Nontechies_Introduction_to_Python/README.md

 ------
 ## __`OUTLINE`__:
 1. OVERVIEW
-2. FIRST STEPS TO CODE IN PYTHON:
+2. PREP FOR CODING:
 - a: How to install Python and how to start to code.
 - b: Recommended_editor_JupyterLab
-3. PYTHON'S GRAMMAR:
+3. BASIC:
 - a.
-Inputs: Variables, Objects Type, Data Structure.
+Working with Objects
 - b.
-Syntax: Statement, Indentation, Keywords, Comments
+Control Flow: Loop
 - c.
-Control Flow: Loop
+Syntax: Statement, Indentation, Keywords, Comments
 - d.
-Operations, Functions, Modules, and Libraries: Definition, Statements_Operations_Functions to work with Strings, Modules_Type_How to import, Library_Type_How to import.
+Modules, and Libraries: Definition, Statements_Operations_Functions to work with Strings, Modules_Type_How to import, Library_Type_How to import.
 4. ADVANCE:
 - a.
 Working with files
 - b.
 RegEx